MithunWijayasiri/OpenChat/README.md

-# OpenGPT
+# 🤖 OpenGPT

 A modern, minimal web-based chat interface for interacting with various AI models.
+Chat with OpenRouter, Anthropic, Google, OpenAI, Deepseek and more - all in one beautiful interface!

-## Features
+## ✨ Features

 - **Modern Minimal Aesthetic** - Clean UI with dark/light mode
 - **Multi-Provider Support** - OpenRouter, Anthropic, Google, OpenAI, Deepseek